 The finish on a piece of wooden furniture, whether this is antique or modern, can make the difference between a charming part of your interior or an eyesore in need of rejuvenation.
 However, it does not only affect the visual appearance – wooden designs which are left unwaxed or without the correct upkeep can be far more susceptible to environmental deterioration and water damage.
-A well finished table, chair, or cabinet can survive for much longer than one which has a raw or worn down surface on display.
+Good traditional furniture finishes on a table, chair, or cabinet can survive for much longer than one which has a raw or worn down surface on display.

 Above: our furniture expert treating a cabinet in our restoration studio

 In some cases, traditional care may need to be completed by a restoration expert, before returning home to have a light amount of routine upkeep.
 This is the case with wooden items which show signs of severely worn down areas, lifting veneers, broken parts, cracks, or warping.
 It is recommended that furniture showing any vulnerability or exposed wood grain is professionally assessed and restored before any amateur cleaning or polishing takes place, so as not to make the deterioration worse.
 If the furniture is in fine condition and simply requires upkeep, there are several methods available for traditional care at home.